-- No additional Significant Ground Disturbance has occurred.
+- Additional Significant Ground Disturbance has occurred through the clearing of vegetation. - Surface Disturbance has occurred through the construction of buildings and roadways.

-- No additional Surface

-Disturbance has occurred.

 Plate 6.
 Aerial photograph of the Project area in 2002.
 Project activity area marked in red.

 The 2002 aerial shows additional Significant Ground and Surface Disturbance in the Project area.
 Since 1993 photograph, large areas along the northern property boundary have been cleared of vegetation.
 New buildings and associated infrastructure have been built in this location.
 In addition partial vegetation clearance has occurred north of Collwood Road at its western end.